mikhailshilkov/azure-serverless-workshop/08-aad/README.md

 You have completed the labs!
 You are awesome! :tada:

 After you are done with playing with the application, don't forget to clean up the infrastructure by running `pulumi destroy` in both `statusapp` and `telemetry` projects (in this order).

+You will always be able to re-create them, because the infrastructure is defined as code!